JanHerca/urantiapedia/output/wikijs/en/article/606/Vol11_2_10th_anniv.md

 ### Reprinted from Six-O-Six Newsletter March 1983

-_In an editorial to the ***March 1983*** issue, Neil drew some correlations between the beliefs of great humans, and references made to similar ideas in _The URANTLA Book_._
+_In an editorial to the ***March 1983*** issue, Neil drew some correlations between the beliefs of great humans, and references made to similar ideas in_ The URANTIA Book.

 _The URANTIA Book_ states that wherever possible the writers have used concepts already in existence in the literature of our world.
 Only when there was no equivalent expression to explain a truth did they introduce a new train of thought (<a id="a1120_240"></a>[UB 0:12.11](/en/The_Urantia_Book/0#p12_11)).
 It is exciting to find ideas used by our greatest people duplicated in _The URANTIA Book_.